 If you don’t’ have movement, you have no profits, unless you get a dividend.
 But in general, you need movement for stock appreciation.

 When it comes to trading options, you’re also looking for movement, but you can also search for time value and time decay, which is how most people and most traders make money from options.

 Since they have a time decay value, if you look here in September, this one has 22 days until expiration, this one has 57 days until expiration, and then they have options contracts that go out even further.

 In general, the decay of options starts to happen right around the 50 day – 40-day mark, 30 days, they continue to accelerate.
 That curve continues to accelerate faster and faster.

 Typically most people, beginning traders, they are a purchaser of options, and the way they do this is they look to let’s say purchase an options and they buy a single, this is not normally the way you want to trade options, because what happens here is, you have this green line is your expiration option graph at expiration, which would be the third week of October.

-And the white line is your current day, and the day as it starts to shift, you’ll notice that it gets closer to the green line, and this is due to the theta, so you have a loss every day of about $1.46 And that continues to typically accelerate, especially if you’re in this level.
+And the white line is your current day, and the day as it starts to shift, you’ll notice that it gets closer to the green line, and this is due to the theta, so you have a loss every day of about $1.46 And that continues to accelerate, especially if you’re at this level typically.
 You can see that’s 3.90, 3.95, 4.00, 4.11 and so on.
 So that continues to accelerate.